AbdulYadi/pgreadfile/README.md

 # pgreadfile
-PostgreSQL extension to read binary file
+PostgreSQL extension to read file in binary format.

 This project has been compiled successfully in Linux against PostgreSQL version 11.<br />
 $ make clean<br />